diegopacheco/blockchain-playground/README.md

-# blockchain-playground
+## blockchain-playground - POCs

-Fun with Blockchain tech such as Ethereum
+Fun with Blockchain tech such as Ethereum, Bitcoin and Cryptocurrencies.